 I'm often asked where I recommend visitors go, especially if they've only got a weekend or so.
-Always on my list:
+The favorites that always top my list:

-- Lafitte's Blacksmith Shop for a purple drink, on the menu it's a 'Voodoo Daiquiri' - it's my favorite place to take newbies - be warned, you don't need more than one!
+It’s my favorite place to take newbies - get a purple drink, on the menu it's a “Voodoo Daiquiri”, and be warned, you don't need more than one!

-- Parkway Tavern for Po'Boys: I love the classic oyster, but the roast beef is to die for too.
+I love the classic oyster po’ boy, but the roast beef is to die for too.

-- The Saint, the dive-iest of all dives, get a bottle of champagne for $20 or stick to the champagne of beers, either way take photos in the photo booth to remember the evening.
+The dive-iest of all dives, get a bottle of champagne for $20 or stick to the champagne of beers, either way take photos in the photo booth to remember the evening.

-At any given hour of the day music fills the streets.
+At any given hour music fills the streets.
 This isn’t just a Bourbon Street phenomenon - the best music in the city is typically tucked away in a side street venue.
-Do a bit of exploring, peak down those alley ways and you're likely to find string instruments coupled with brass and a mélange of sounds and languages.
+Do a bit of exploring, peak down those alley ways, and you're likely to find string instruments coupled with brass and a mélange of sounds and languages.

 I love the mindset of artistic survival and feel a kinship to people forever on the hunt for the next destination for inspiration!
 I hope you've enjoyed getting to know a little bit about my home sweet home.

-My book "A Wanderful Life" comes out next Spring, pick it up (pretty please!) to see more New Orleans and lots of other destinations.
+My book "A Wanderful Life" is out now, pick it up (pretty please!) to see more New Orleans and lots of other destinations.
 Much love to my friend Kendra Jones for spending an afternoon in the French Quarter with me snapping these photos!